Favicon

-Update the configuration of an existing publication.
+Update the configuration of an existing Publication.
 All updatable fields from the POST – Create a Published Application endpoint are supported here, including security mode, build filter, access control, visibility, branding overrides, and legal terms.

 This is a full replacement (PUT), not a partial update (PATCH).
 Any field not included in the request body will be reset to its default value.
-Always retrieve the current publication state first and include all fields you want to preserve.
+Always retrieve the current Publication state first and include all fields you want to preserve.

-Applivery provides two separate APIs for updating publications, each requiring a different authentication credential.
+Applivery provides two separate APIs for updating Publications, each requiring a different authentication credential.

 Choosing the right API

-Integrations API | Workspace API | |
+Integrations API Workspace API

-Designed for | Per-app CI/CD pipelines | Workspace-level automation across multiple apps |
+Designed for Per-app CI/CD pipelines Workspace-level automation across multiple Apps

-Authentication | App API Token (per-app) | Service Account token (workspace-level) |
+Authentication App API Token (per-app) Service Account token (Workspace-level)

-App context | Implicit — token is already scoped to an app | Explicit — |
+App context Implicit — token is already scoped to an App Explicit — organizationId and storeId required in the path

-Typical users | Scripts that update a publication's build filter after a new upload | Platform engineers managing publications across multiple apps |
+Typical users Scripts that update a Publication's build filter after a new upload Platform engineers managing Publications across multiple Apps

 Access to the different APIs might not be available in your current plan.
 Please check availability on our pricing page.